Who can exhibit at the gallery?

 - TSAG’s curator will assist in setting up the exhibition and adjusting the lighting.

 - Exhibition insurance cover.
-See ‘Insurance & Liability’ above.
+See ‘Insurance & Liability’ below.

 What does the gallery Charge not include?